Chocolate Pinwheel Cookies Recipe

 Mixing the dough

-• Make discs of both the chocolate and vanilla dough and cover it plastic wrap and chill for about 30 minutes.
-Depending on where you live, it might need more time to chill.
+• Make discs of both the chocolate and vanilla dough, cover them with plastic wrap, and chill for about 30 minutes.
+Depending on where you live, you might need more time to chill.

 keeping the chocolate dough in plastic